-Slightly cloudy skies will add interest to your sunset photo.
+Slightly cloudy skies will add interest to your sunset pictures.
 However, dark and looming clouds might mean you need to schedule your sunset shoot for another day.

 How to Get Started With Sunset Photography

-Whether you’re a complete photography beginner or an experienced photographer looking to expand their skill set, there are a few basic tips to keep in mind when it comes to sunset photography.
+Whether you’re a complete photography beginner or an experienced photographer looking to expand your skillset, there are a few basic tips to keep in mind when it comes to sunset photography.